Carloss404/YP/Notes Per Case.md

 **GTM Container ID:** GTM-5F59BVMH
 **URL:** [https://iheatchestermere.com/contact/](https://iheatchestermere.com/contact/)

 #CMUPDATE
 Call Tracking:

 - GTM Script was not found installed on the website (https://iheatchestermere.com), and we couldn't install it because it's not a YP Website.
 - Please tell the customer to follow the instructions on the following YP site: https://www.yp-pj-conversions.ca/?GTM=5F59BVMH
 - Based on the targeted location, a Local CTN (403-879-1772) was procured, configured, imported, and forwarded to BTN (403-272-9976) on Marchex and Skai.
 - The website (https://iheatchestermere.com) uses the HTTPS protocol, which is secure.
-Therefore, a JSRW was created with the tracking parameter ?_vsrefdom=i-heat-chestermere and properly configured.
+Therefore, a JSRW was created with the tracking parameter ?\_vsrefdom=i-heat-chestermere and properly configured.
 - Checked the GTM container with ID: 5F59BVMH and set up the Marchex tag with all 3 triggers.
 - Enabled Signal Enhancement from Skai.

 ---

+> > > > > > > ffc774e903ba6d9821bf22adf1a22d4e4eae6410